 The investigators will make a determination, by a preponderance of the evidence, whether there is sufficient information to support a finding of responsibility.
 The investigators finding, and the rationale for the finding, will be included in the final investigative report which will be shared with the complainant and the respondent by the Title IX Coordinator.
 The preponderance of the evidence is the standard whereby all relevant and admissible information is found to support, more likely than not, the allegations.
-A preponderance is based on the more convincing evidence and its probable truth or accuracy, and not on the amount of evidence.

-If the investigators determine by a preponderance of the evidence that there is insufficient information to find the respondent responsible for violating this or other policies, the case will be dismissed.
-The complainant may appeal this outcome following the procedures set forth in Section E (Appeals).
+If the investigators determine by a preponderance of the evidence that there is insufficient information to find the respondent responsible for violating this or other policies, the complainant may appeal this outcome following the procedures set forth in Section E (Appeals).